zslrmhb/TimelessRecipe/README.md

 > **Alternative Hypothesis**: Recipe with rank-1 rating generally take less time to make than recipe with rank-5 rating.

-> **Test Statistic**: Different in average time (minutes) between recipes with rank-5 rating and those of rank-1 rating.
+> **Test Statistic**: Difference in average time (minutes) between recipes with rank-5 rating and those of rank-1 rating.

 > **significance level**: 5%